MeowthK/chat-app3/README.md

 ## Developing

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start two or more separate terminal and run the following:
+Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start two or more separate terminal and run the following to emulate multiple chat users:

 ```bash
 npm run dev